ISYE 6336 SCE II: Freight Transportation, Spring 2026

 | Jan 28 | In-person | Static flow models | Transportation dispatch batching.
 Cyclic models of resource flows.
 Static flow analysis for sizing fleets of mobile resources. |

-| Feb 2 | In-person | Empty repositioning flows | Static flow models for repositioning empty mobile resources. |
+| Feb 2 | In-person | Empty repositioning flows | Static flow models for repositioning empty mobile resources.
+Introduction to minimum cost network flow linear program. |

-| Mar 2 | In-person | Midterm Examination | Details will be provided closer to the exam date. |
+| Mar 9 | In-person | Midterm Examination | The exam will be 75 minutes and held during class.
+Topics will include material up to and including the lecture on Feb 23. |

 | Mar 23, 25 | No class | We will not hold class during the Georgia Tech Spring Break week. |